Distributional Instrumental Variable Method: Real-world applications

 \subsection{Colonial origins of comparative development data}

-We investigate the performance of the DIV method in an application based on the real-world economic data set from \citet{acemoglu2001}.
+We investigate the performance of the DIV method in an application based on the real-world economic data set\footnote{The data are publicly available; see \url{https://ivmodels.readthedocs.io/en/latest/examples/acemoglu2001colonial.html} from \citet{acemoglu2001} for data description and access.}.
 The study examines the causal relationship between institutional quality and economic development, hypothesizing that historical institutions, shaped by European colonization strategies, have long-term effects on prosperity.
 Specifically, European settlers established different types of institutions depending on local conditions: in regions with high settler mortality rates, extractive institutions were set up to exploit resources, whereas in regions with low settler mortality, settlers built inclusive institutions that supported property rights and economic growth.

+The validity of the settler mortality instrument used by \citet{acemoglu2001} has been debated in subsequent literature. \citet{albouy2012comment} argued that much of the original mortality data were based on conjectures or military campaign records rather than direct settler deaths, raising concerns about measurement error and potential weak instrument problems.
+In response, \citet{acemoglu2012reply} defended the historical comparability of their data and demonstrated that their main findings are robust to alternative codings and caps on extreme mortality values.
+In this paper, we follow the empirical design of \citet{acemoglu2001} to allow comparison with previous work, while acknowledging that the debate has highlighted the sensitivity of the results to data quality and model specification.

 To measure institutional quality $X$, \citet{acemoglu2001} use the average protection against expropriation risk (1985-1995), an indicator of how secure property rights are in each country.
 The outcome variable $Y$ is defined as log GDP per capita in 1995, reflecting economic performance.
 The authors apply a linear two-stage least squares (2SLS) approach, using historical settler mortality $Z$ as an instrumental variable for institutional quality.
 The data set consists of $n = 64$ observations, leading to a particularly challenging scenario for DIV model estimation due to the small sample size.